-“Ideally this planning all starts to happen well in advance, so when the first offer comes in, there’s very few tactical family decisions that still need to be made — especially at a time when things might be emotional,” says Kramer.
+“Ideally this estate planning all starts to happen well in advance, so when the first offer comes in, there’s very few tactical family decisions that still need to be made — especially at a time when things might be emotional,” says Heffernan.
 Just as important is making sure expectations are set for all who will be involved.

 Think about your income now, as a business owner.
 What type of transition would let you maintain a similar lifestyle afterward?
 This should be factored into any business transition planning and discussions around whether you can afford to sell the business.

-Be sure to account for any family or personal expenses that may be covered by your business: cars, phone plans, season tickets, even the company retreat in Florida that happens to coincide with spring break.
+Be sure to account for any family or personal expenses that may be covered by your business: cars, insurance, phone plans, season tickets, even the company retreat in Florida that happens to coincide with spring break.
 If your business pays $600 a month for your leased vehicle, taking on that cost out of pocket will affect your finances.

-“There are a number of bills or services that can run through a business that you may take for granted after years of doing so,” says Kramer.
+“There are a number of bills or services that can run through a business that you may take for granted after years of doing so,” says Heffernan.
 “All of those are considerations that you need to take into account when you think about whether you can afford to sell.”